 We continue to successfully provide services that divert from law enforcement and emergency department involvement while connecting people with outpatient services, rapid access Psychiatry, peer support, substance use and addiction services, supportive counseling, skills training, and more.

-Community Crisis Response intervention and stabilization services for youth includes: De-escalating crisis and stabilizing the situation, in school or in the community.
+Community Crisis Response intervention and stabilization services for youth include: De-escalating crises and stabilizing situations in schools and throughout the community.

-o identify potential triggers of a future crisis and
+• Identify potential triggers of a future crisis

 All calls get followed up by debriefing with caregivers along with future family follow-ups.